Seferin/update_grid/README.md

   (1) Accepts a path_data parameter for a local folder location in the form "./data/".
 The folder will be created if it does not exist.

-  (2) Check the figshare API for details of the latest GRID release.
+  (2) Checks the figshare API for details of the latest GRID release.

-  (3) Check whether the target folder for a log file indicating the latest release.
+  (3) Checks whether the target folder has a log file indicating the latest release.

   (4.a) If it does, the function confirms that the latest release is already